 The time is now

-I started hearing these sentiments more than 10 years ago, but we still have a long way to go.
-Despite leaders in the market research space emphasizing the need to view respondents as people, they are still often reduced back down to “consumers and respondents” in any type of discussion about them.
+I started hearing these sentiments more than ten years ago, but we still have a long way to go.
+Despite leaders in the market research space emphasizing the need to view respondents as people, they are still often reduced back down to “consumers and respondents” in any discussion about them.